revng/revng/share/doc/revng/user-manual/python-scripting.md

 ## Creating a project

-There two project classes to use rev.ng from Python: `CLIProject`, which spawns `revng` as a subprocess for each command, and `DaemonProject`, which interacts with `revng daemon` over the network using the GraphQL API.
+There are two project classes to use rev.ng from Python: `CLIProject`, which spawns `revng` as a subprocess for each command, and `DaemonProject`, which interacts with [`revng2 project daemon`](../references/cli/revng2-project-daemon.md) over the network using the GraphQL API.
 Apart from this difference, they offer the same programming interface.

 First, import the project of choice: